NileshJarad/android-knowledge-mesh/android/src/main/kotlin/android/activity.md

 - MainActivity: onStart()
 - MainActivity: onResume()
 - MainActivity: onPause()
-- MainActivity: onStop() - _The android is not destroyed.
+- MainActivity: onStop() - _The activity is not destroyed.
 It just goes to the background (stopped state), and stays in memory (unless Android kills it due to low memory)._